docsforadobe/after-effects-expression-reference/docs/random-numbers.md

 # Random Numbers

-#### NOTE
+!!! note
     The wiggle method—which is used to randomly vary a property value—is in the Property attributes and methods category.
 See Property attributes and methods.

 ---